pdx-cs-se/palindrome-unit-tests/README.md

 # palindrome-unit-tests: unit test demo
-Jeremy Vonderfecht
+Jeremy Vonderfecht and Bart Massey

-A buggy function for identifying palindromes, and a suite of unit tests for this function.
+A "proven correct" function for identifying palindromes, and a suite of unit tests for this function.
+The "proof", included in the source code, is quite casual.
+The unit tests cover some sample cases plus exhaustive testing up to fixed lengths.

 Say `make test` to run the tests.

-One of the tests is flaky: will fail on some but not all runs.
-See if you can fix the code!

 Requires Googletest unit test framework: `libgtest-dev` on Debian Linux.